jpmac26/TinyFormat/README.md

 ## TinyFormat
 ==========

-TinyFormat is a small utility to format Sys/EmuNAND using FS:InitializeCtrFileSystem but without formating your SD card.
+TinyFormat is a small utility to format Sys/EmuNAND but not your SD card using FS:InitializeCtrFileSystem.

 More info about FS:InitializeCtrFileSystem http://www.3dbrew.org/wiki/System_Settings (System Format)